 As well as Council-operated water supplies, there are hundreds of private bores throughout Kāpiti.

 You will need to apply to the Greater Wellington Regional Council for a resource consent for a bore.
-You can find out more about applying for one at Resource consents.
+You can find out more on Greater Wellington's website at Water takes and bores.

 You can find contractors who install private groundwater bores in the Yellow Pages.